Mariwan Halabjaee: Conviction in absentia for blasphemy

 In December 2007, Halabjaee was convicted in absentia in Iraqi Kurdistan for the crime of blasphemy.
-A court in Halabja sentenced Halabjaee to prison for writing that the prophet Mohammed had 19 wives, married a 9-year-old when he was 54 years old, and committed murder and rape.
+A court in Halabja sentenced Halabjaee to prison for writing that Muhammad had 19 wives, married a 9-year-old when he was 54 years old, and committed murder and rape.
 Halabjaee remains in Norway.
 The sentence states that he will be arrested upon his return to Iraqi Kurdistan.

 Second fatwa in Norway

 In September 2008, Iraqi Kurdish scholar and leader of extremist group Ansar al-Islam Mullah Krekar allegedly threatened to kill Halabjaee in an audio file published on the Kurdish website Renesans.nu.
 "I swear that we will not live if you live.
 Either you go before us, or we go before you," said Krekar.
-Mullah Krekar was the original leader of the Islamist terrorist group Ansar al-Islam.
-Mullah Krekar compared Halabjaee with Salman Rushdie and Ayaan Hirsi Ali.
+Mullah Krekar was the original leader of the Islamist group Ansar al-Islam in Kurdistan.
+Krekar compared Halabjaee with Salman Rushdie and Ayaan Hirsi Ali.
 Mullah Krekar, like Halabjaee, currently resides in Norway as a refugee.
-Since February 2003, Mullah Krekar has had an expulsion order against him in Norway.
-The order has been suspended, however, pending Iraqi government guarantees that Mullah Krekar will not face torture or execution.
+Since February 2003, Krekar has had an expulsion order against him in Norway.
+The order has been suspended, however, pending Iraqi government guarantees that Krekar will not face torture or execution.

 In February 2012, Mullah Krekar confirmed in the Oslo District Court that he had issued a twenty-page fatwa against Halabjaee.
 The fatwa was sent to several hundred Islamic scholars around the world.
-While Mullah Krekar said he thought he might be able to "guarantee the safety" of Halabjaee, Mullah Krekar confirmed that his fatwa "implies" that it is "permissible" to kill Halabjaee in Oslo or anywhere else.
+While Krekar said he thought he might be able to "guarantee the safety" of Halabjaee, Krekar confirmed that his fatwa "implies" that it is "permissible" to kill Halabjaee in Oslo or anywhere else.
 Mullah Krekar compared Halabjaee to Theo van Gogh, the film director who was killed by an Islamist in the Netherlands in 2004.

-On 26 March 2012, Mullah Krekar was sentenced to 5 years in prison for making death threats.
+On 26 March 2012, Krekar was sentenced to 5 years in prison for making death threats.
 He appealed.
 On 26 March 2012, Mullah Krekar was re-arrested for making threats against two Kurds and the Conservative Party leader Erna Solberg.

 On 6 December 2012, the Court of Appeal acquitted Mullah Krekar of charges of incitement to terrorism, but found Krekar guilty of four counts of intimidation under aggravating circumstances.
 The Court of Appeal ordered that Krekar pay 130,000 kroner in damages compensation to each of the three Kurds he threatened, and to serve two years and ten months in prison, less the 255 days he was in custody.